The Safety Net

 How to do it: Simply register on the site (navigation bar at top of this page), you will be asked to enter your details and select a password.
 Once confirmation email received, (process desgined to minimise spamming) you can log on to the site.

-Select your continent and scroll down to bottom of the page where you will find a posting form.
+Select your continent, scroll down to bottom of page where you will find a posting form.
 You can also upload a picture if you'd like too.